 Two-week exchange with Colegio Paulo Freire High School from Montevideo, Uruguay.

-As part of our on-going commitment to global education, Oak Hall School just completed a two-week exchange with Colegio Paulo Freire High School from Montevideo, Uruguay.
-Our connection to this school began several years ago when Señora Karow went to Uruguay as a Fulbright exchange teacher.
-Since then we have hosted six visiting teachers and administrators from various schools throughout Uruguay.
-This student exchange begins a relationship which will hope will bring our schools and our students closer together in the future.
+As part of our on-going commitment to global education, Oak Hall School sponsors a yearly student exchange with a high school in Montevideo, Uruguay.
+Our relationship began over a decade ago when Señor Karow was sent to Uruguay as a Fulbright exchange teacher.
+Since then, we have hosted visiting teachers and administrators through the State Department and now have initiated an independent exchange between Oak Hall and Paulo Freire.

-“I was expecting them to be very different, but Maggie was just like we are.
-It was so much fun,” said Lorissa Gotsch '20, one of our host students.
-Her brother, Wesley '20 agreed, “It was a lot of fun, but I also learned a lot about another culture.
-I really want to go there next year.”
+“I was expecting them to be different, but Maggie was just like we are and it was so much fun,” said Lorissa Gotsch ’20, a host in 2017.

 The Andros Island Sister School Project was conceived in 2002 by Gary Bone, art teacher at Oak Hall School and Susan Johnson, art teacher at Central Andros High School.
 Andros Island is the largest and least populated of the Bahamas.
 It is 100 miles long and 40 miles wide with a population of less than 8,000 and is mostly rural.